panrg/questions/draft-irtf-panrg-questions.md

 Access to trustworthy path properties is only half of the challenge in establishing a path-aware architecture.
 Endpoints must be able to use this information in order to select paths for traffic they send.
-As with path property distribution, choices made in path selection methods will also have an impact on the scalability and expressiveness of a path-aware architecture, and dimensions included in-band versus out-of-band, as well.
-Paths may also be selected on multiple levels of granularity -- per packet, per flow, per aggregate -- and this choice also has impacts on the scalabilty/expressiveness tradeoff.
+As with the dissemination of path properties, choices made in path selection methods will also have an impact on the tradeoff between scalability and expressiveness of a path-aware architecture.
+One key choice here is between in-band and out-of-band control of path selection.
+Another is granularity of path selection (whether per packet, per flow, or per larger aggregate), which also has a large impact on the scalabilty/expressiveness tradeoff.
 Path selection must, like path property information, be trustworthy, such that the result of a path selection at an endpoint is predictable.

 The third question: how can endpoints select paths to use for traffic in a way that can be trusted by both the network and the endpoints?